economico/climp/README.md

 ## Configuring API Keys

-The easiest way to set it up is to set your api key in the MC_API_KEY environment variable.
+The easiest way to set it up is to set your api key in the MC_API_KEY environment variable or system property.

 Alternatively you can create a dynamic binding for *mc-api-key*.